Islam for Muslims

 Status of the Prophet Owes to God: God revealed that “Mohammad is no more than a Messenger” (3:144).
 Similar to other prophets, he was typical of a regular man like having appetite for “food”, being created from “earth” and having no “exemption from death” and so on (21:8; 15:26).
 As a Law-giver, God subjected to His laws every servant not excluding even the Prophet.
 For examples, on different occasions, God told the Prophet, “even if you ask seventy times for their (non-believers’) forgiveness, God will not forgive them.
 Do not incline to the wrong-doers.
 If I had not given you strength, you would nearly have inclined to them a little bit” “when you would not found any help against Me” (9:80; 11:113; 17:74/75).
 God also affirmed “without His permission, no intercessor (can plead with Him)” for salvation in the Afterlife (10:3).
 Thus He fell short of directly naming the Prophet for the job for which he was best fitted and eventually he will get it Inshallah.
 The Prophet also recognized the divine supremacy by saying “I have no power over any good or harm to myself except as God wills.
 If I disobey my Lord, I should myself fear the penalty of a Great Day.
 I do not know what will be done (or happen) with me or with you” (7:188; 10:15; 46:9).

-Status of the Prophet for His Perfection: God gave the Prophet the highest position among human beings and the messengers not because of him as a person but because of his model character.
-In fact, he was “the first of those who bowed to (God’s) will”, (confirming his loyalty to His) “revelations” and (finding pleasure in stating) “my prayer, and my service of sacrifice, my life and my death are (all) for God” (6:163; 46:9; 6:162).
+Status of the Prophet for His Perfection: God gave the Prophet the highest position among human beings and the messengers not because of him as a person but because of his model character and loyalty to God.
+In fact, he was “the first of those who bowed to (God’s) will”, and found pleasure in stating “my prayer, and my service of sacrifice, my life and my death are (all) for God” (6:163; 46:9; 6:162).
 In the religious system, God towers over any man or messenger as He is the Lord of His every creation.
 Next to God, however, you should show highest respect to the Prophet because (i) he is the best model for humanity as certified by God and (ii) God mandates your respect for him.
 As for example, He urged upon the believers to “send blessings on him and salute him with all respect” as He Himself and His Angels also do the same (33:56).
 He then warned “Do not (disrespectfully) raise your voice above that of the Prophet, nor should you talk to him loudly” the way you talk to ordinary people (49:2).
 Then came His conclusion “The Prophet is (and should be) closer to the believers than their own selves (life)” (33:6).

 (5) Making Direct Links with God: